JoseRFelix/testing-initializer/Readme.md

 ## React Testing Initializer

-This package contains all necessary utilities bootstrapping React components in your tests.
+This package contains all necessary utilities for bootstrapping React components in your tests.

 ### Installation